Note: The links below will

 visit the station.

-A in the weather saved NASA from an expensive landing at a
+improvement in the weather saved NASA from an expensive landing at a

-backup site in .
+backup site in California.

 21 March 2001 - 1:05AM EST - Go for de-orbit burn!

-21 March - 12:45AM EST - reports that the
+21 March - 12:45AM EST - Spaceflight

 astronauts are "fluid loading" - drinking lots of fluids (how

-'bout some Tang?), which helps counteract the effects of .
+Earth's gravity.
 That is a good sign that they are going for the next

-landing opportunity at .
+landing opportunity at KSC.

-states:
+NASA states:

 Flight controllers decided to pass on Space Shuttle Discovery's